20 Books of Summer 2022: Book 4

 He was a marvel, shaft after shaft flying from him, spears that he wrenched easily from broken bodies on the ground to toss at new targets.
 Again and again I saw his wrist twist, exposing its pale underside, those flute-like bones thrusting elegantly forward.
 My spear sagged forgotten to the ground as I watched.
 I could not even see the ugliness of death anymore, the brains, the shattered bones that later I would wash from my skin and hair.
 All I saw was his beauty, his singing limbs, the quick flickering of his feet.
 (239)

 This says something about the characters, which is a win, but Miller’s pretty prose clashes with its wartime setting in the second half of the novel.
 I was also disappointed that Patroclus lacks the physical prowess that he has in The Iliad, where he racks up a shocking body count.
 In The Iliad, when he puts on Achilles’ armor to lead Achilles’ men, he pushes the Trojans back nearly to the city gates and kills one of Zeus’ sons, Sarpedon.
-Patroclus throws a spear through Sarpedon’s armor and Sarpedon is killed when Patroclus pulls the spear from his body.
-In Miller’s version, Patroclus’ throw can’t penetrate armor, but it knocks Sarpedon back a step which unbalances his chariot and causes him to fall and break his neck.
+Patroclus throws a spear through Sarpedon’s armor and kills him by pulling the spear from his body.
+In Miller’s version, Patroclus’ throw can’t penetrate armor, but it knocks Sarpedon back which unbalances his chariot and causes him to fall and break his neck.
 Same result, but different tone.
 And the relatively little strength that Patroclus has isn’t attributed to him, but to Achilles’ armor and influence:

 Perhaps it was the armor, molding me.
 Perhaps it was the years of watching him.
 But the position my shoulder found was not the old wobbling awkwardness.
 It was higher, stronger, a perfect balance.
 And then, before I could think about what I did, I threw—a long straight spiral into the breast of a Trojan.
 (328)